ikostan/REST_API_AUTOMATION/README.md

 **NOTE:** for more detailed info please see "Tech Issues and Problem Solving" section<br/>

+### About REST API app

+This REST application written in Python was built to help testers learn to write API automation.
+The application has endpoints for you to practice automating GET, POST, PUT and DELETE methods.
+We have also included permissioning and authentication too.
+This web application was developed by [Qxf2 Services](https://www.qxf2.com/?utm_source=carsapi&utm_medium=click&utm_campaign=From%20carspai).

 ### REST API app setup

  1. In your terminal prompt, pip install flask